 While it is true that each patient’s nose is unique, there are some general differences between the shape of the male nose and the shape of the female nose.
 These differences may have some bearing on which rhinoplasty technique the cosmetic surgeon chooses.

-In general, men will have a more prominent, wider, and sharper nasal length, or dorsum, than will women.
+In general, men will have a more prominent, broader, and sharper nasal length or dorsum than women.
 By comparison, the goal for women is to create a narrower, softer dorsum.

 The nasal tip should also look different on men than on women.
 An aesthetically pleasing female nose will be slightly turned upward.
 The nasal tip for men should not have that upward turn or rotation.

 The aesthetically pleasing female nose will be perfectly straight, with no bumps or deformities.
-On the other hand, the male nose can have a certain amount of deformity in order to keep in balance with the rest of the facial features.
+On the other hand, the male nose can have a certain amount of deformity to balance with the rest of the facial features.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.